 Published on Brock University (http://brocku.ca)

-Are you a Community Health Science Major considering the Thesis Course (CHSC 4F90)?
+Are you a Health Science Major considering the Thesis Course (HLSC 4F90)?

 Admission to the thesis course is not guaranteed.
-This course is normally available only to fourth year CHSC students with a major average of 80% or higher.
+This course is normally available only to fourth year HLSC students with a major average of 80% or higher.

 Once authorized, an over-ride will be provided and course registration will be possible.